thadeshammer/twitchlurkerbothunter/readme.md

 - **POST /store_token**: Receiver for a token from the twitch-oauth servlet.
 (Stub.)
 - **POST /fetch_viewer_list**: Pull viewer list from specified channel.
 (Not implemented.)
 - **POST /start_sweep**: Sweep live streams.
 (Not implemented.)
-- **POST /add_user**: Adds a new user to the database.
-- **POST /add_observation**: Adds a new observation to the database.

 ### Data Model

-The bot uses SQLAlchemy models to define the database schema, including tables for Twitch user data, observations, and suspects.
+The bot uses SQLAlchemy models to define the database schema, including tables for Twitch user data, sightings, and suspects.
 Data validation will be performed using Pydantic models.

 ## Future Plans